Information, Grand Canyon National Park

 See this page of the park website for detailed directions:

-This is a good choice for travelers coming from Salt Lake City, Denver, or Kanab, and are combining their trip with Zion and Bryce National Parks or other points north of the canyon.
+This is a good choice for travelers coming from Salt Lake City, Denver or Kanab, or are combining their trip with Zion and Bryce National Parks.

-The WEST RIM advertised by tour companies in Las Vegas and Phoenix is not the National Park, is not located on the deepest, most expansive part of the canyon, and is ridiculously expensive compared to the $25 per private vehicle (good for 7 days) at the park so avoid this location if you’re wanting the authentic, best-value experience.
+The WEST RIM, heavily advertised by tour companies in Las Vegas and Phoenix, is not in Grand Canyon National Park, is not located on the deepest, most expansive part of the canyon, and is ridiculously expensive compared to the $25 per private vehicle (good for 7 days) at the park so avoid this location if you’re wanting the authentic, best-value experience.

 Having a disability is not much of a handicap here: this is one of our most accessible parks for visitors who require wheelchairs, walkers or scooters to get around, or other types of assistance.
 While not every overlook or historic building may be explored on wheels, or every ranger program enjoyed by the hearing impaired, every effort has been made so that the park is welcoming for a wide range of diverse abilities.